CodeGenieApp/serverless-express/README.md

  - Cannot use native libraries (aka [Addons](https://nodejs.org/api/addons.html)) unless you package your app on an EC2 machine running Amazon Linux
  - Stateless only
  - API Gateway has a timeout of 30 seconds, and Lambda has a maximum execution time of 5 minutes.
+ - No control over infrastrucutre = can't use traditional application security solutions.